Happy LGBTQIA+ Couples with Babies | LGBTQIA+ Community Family Building | RSC New Jersey

 Counseling for LGBTQIA+ family building

 In all cases of third-party reproductive treatment as described here, we recommend counseling for the individuals or couples involved to assist with the complicated issues this type of family building can present.
 In some cases legal counseling and formal contracts are required as well.
-We will refer LGBTQIA+ patients to experienced providers in this area to protect all parties involved and provide an extra layer of expertise to your care.
+We will refer LGBTQIA+ patients to experienced providers in this area to protect all parties involved and provide an extra layer of expertise to their care.

 E-newsletter Sign Up